AlbaXIII/sinking-ships/README.md

 The application will then populate the computers map with a function that uses Python3's built-in random interger generator to initialise two random numbers, which is then used to populate the computer board.
 At the same time, there is a dummy board being generated and populated in the same cells, which is used to give a visual for the players attacks without revealing the location of the computers other ships.

 - **Attacking & game loop**

-The game will then prompt the user for the first attack.
+The game will then prompt the user for their first attack.
 The input of the function is identical to the coordination of the defence - ie entering an attack column and row.
 The game will then interpret the input depending on the fill of the opposition board - if the cell contains a ship, an X symbol will be printed onto the dummy board which is then displayed to the player.

 ![Player hit image](readme-images/player-attack-success.PNG)

-Concurrently the computer attack function will check for a hit on the player board, again utilising the randrange function to pull integers within the boards bounds and enter them into the function, which then checks the cell population.
+Concurrently, the computer attack function will check for a hit on the player board, again utilising the randrange feature to pull integers within the boards bounds and enter them into the function, which then checks the cell population.

 Misses are displayed on the board as a O symbol.
 This is a point of differentiation so the player can determine the state of their board and from there be able to make an informed decision on where to attack next.

 ![Computer hit image](readme-images/enemy-attack-success.PNG)

-When the game is completed, the player will be presented with an option to either break the game loop and leave the application or play again, starting the main play game function again and beggining another play loop.
+When the game is completed, the player will be presented with an option to either break the game loop and leave the application or play again, starting the main play game function again and beginning another play loop.

 ![Win message image](readme-images/win-message.PNG)